danielsolartech/danielsolartech.github.io/README.md

 ## Contributors
 * **Daniel Solarte** - Initial Work - [GitHub](https://github.com/danielsolartech)

-You can also view the [list of contributors](https://github.com/danielsolartech/danielsolartech.github.io/contributors) here.

 ## Licensing
 This project is under the MIT License.
 Please see the [LICENSE](./LICENSE) file for more information.